futrime/lip/docs/en/creator_s_guide.md

-# Developer's Guide
+# Creator's Guide

-We're pleased that you are interested in developing your stuff on Lip.
+We're pleased that you are interested in creating with Lip.

 ## Ensure you have a working Lip